 Although many will tell you that they’ve been burst by the dot com bubble one too many times, software sales continue to earn developers large amounts of money every year in the United States.
-If done legally, software sales are subject to significant taxation from the local and national government.
-For big sales, capital gains taxes may be applied at rates as high as 20% of the transaction value.
+If done legally, software sales are subject to significant taxation from the local and national governments.
+For big sales, capital gains taxes are applicable at rates as high as 20% of the transaction value.

 How to 1031 Exchange Software

-A 1031 exchange of software is an IRS designated transaction that allows taxpayers to defer up to 100% of the capital gains taxes applied to the sale.
+A 1031 exchange of software is an IRS-designated transaction.
+It allows taxpayers to defer up to 100% of the capital gains taxes applied to the sale.
 In order to eliminate every dollar of the capital gains tax, sellers must acquire a new asset of equivalent or greater value in order to 1031 exchange software.
 Here, the 1031 exchange essentially allows individuals to “trade up” their software for a new property.

 Of course, if you sold your software at such a high price that you never have to work another day in your life, it is possible to acquire an asset at a lower valuation.
 With this, partial capital gains taxes can be deferred.